DOAJ/doaj/static_content/_apply/content/guide.md

 We recommend that:
 - journals use a plagiarism checking software.
 You must specify the name and make of the software.

-- publishers are fully transparent about their operational costs in relation to publication fees.
+- publishers are fully transparent about their publication fees and other fees.

 - the journal publishes ORCiD IDs with the articles.